gazpachu/joanmira/pages/work/2009-11-16---yonococino/index.md

 ![](/work/yonococino/images/1.png)

-As part of my involvement in the [iWeekend event](http://iweekend.org/en), I helped to build the selected project: Yo No Cocino, an aggregator of restaurants and other food related businesses with an online ordering process and a delivery system.
+As part of my involvement in the [iWeekend event](http://iweekend.org/en), I helped to build the selected project: Yo No Cocino, an aggregator of restaurants and other food-related businesses with an online ordering process and a delivery system.

-I helped to build the blog using Wordpress and a custom theme.
+I helped to build the blog using WordPress and a custom theme.